2023 Jeep Grand Cherokee 4xe

 7.5/10

 How comfortable is the Grand Cherokee 4xe?
-This is normally a standout quality for the Grand Cherokee.
+This is usually a standout quality for the Grand Cherokee.
 Alas, the 4xe isn't as impressive.
 The added weight of the 4xe model affects ride quality to some extent, and you'll feel more bumps in the road than you will in a standard Grand Cherokee.
 The back seat also seemed less comfortable in our testing, possibly because of thinner seat cushioning that might be related to the battery pack's placement under the seat.

 The Grand Cherokee 4xe's climate control does a pretty good job of maintaining a set target temperature, but even with fans at max speed, it didn't quite blow as much air as we expected it to.
 The one area where the 4xe improves on the standard SUV is interior noise.
 The hybrid powertrain is a lot quieter and even completely silent when running in EV mode.
 There is still a fair amount of road noise on the highway, however.